 The Chief Executive Officer is responsible for the performance evaluation of all of the Company's senior executives.
 Performance reviews are undertaken annually and performance is assessed against pre-determined, objectively measurable and agreed KPI's.

-Objectives were set and performance reviews were conducted during the period of review.
+Objectives were set and performance reviews were conducted with all senior executive during the period of review.